Gut Microbiota

 2023 Nutrition Reviews Blueberry, cranberry, raspberry, and strawberry as modulators of the gut microbiota: target for treatment of gut dysbiosis in chronic kidney disease?
 From current evidence to future possibilities Coutinho-Wolino KS, Melo MFS, Mota JC, Mafra D, Guimarães JT, Stockler-Pinto MB

-Review Article Blueberry Chronic Kidney Disease Raspberry
+Review Article Chronic Kidney Disease Cranberry Raspberry

 Methodology: This research explores the therapeutic potential of berry fruits, including blueberries, cranberries, raspberries, and strawberries, in relation to modulating gut microbiota in chronic kidney disease (CKD) patients.
 The fruit’s rich polyphenol and nutrient content are assumed to promote the selective growth of beneficial bacteria, thus improving the clinical status of these patients.
 The study scrutinizes the impact on the abundance of mucus-producing bacteria and short-chain fatty acids specifically.